nepfaff/iiwa_setup/README.md

 `C:\KUKA\Hardware\Manager\KUKAHardwareManager.exe -assign OptionNIC -os RTOS`.
 Unplug the monitor and restart the sunrise cabinet before re-checking the network with `nmap`.

+#### Port troubleshooting

+Make sure that the sunrise cabinet port matches the kuka driver port.
+If not, then modify the kuka driver source code to change the port (`kuka-driver/kuka_driver.cc/kDefaultPort`).
+It is also possible to start the kuka driver with a specific port over the command line.
+However, it is easier to hardcode the port as the cabinet port won't change.

+#### Robot limit exceeded errors

+1. Enter the KRF mode
+2. Manually operate the robot out of the limits using the tablet
+3. Re-enter automatic mode

 ### Schunk WSG 50 Gripper Driver (Optional)

 Connect the WSG gripper to the same switch that is connecting the local computer with